InfinityAlgo-Academy/LightHouse/cli/test/smokehouse/readme.md

 However, if an array literal is used as the expectation, an extra condition is enforced that the actual array _must_ have the same length as the provided expected array.

-Arrays can be checked against a subset of elements using the special `_includes` property.
+Arrays and objects can be checked against a subset of elements using the special `_includes` property.
 The value of `_includes` _must_ be an array.
 Each assertion in `_includes` will remove the matching item from consideration for the rest.

-Arrays can be asserted to not match any elements using the special `_excludes` property.
+Arrays and objects can be asserted to not match any elements using the special `_excludes` property.
 The value of `_excludes` _must_ be an array.
 If an `_includes` check is defined before an `_excludes` check, only the element not matched under the previous will be considered.

+If an object is checked using `_includes` or `_excludes`, it will be checked against the `Object.entries` array.

 **Examples**:
 | Actual | Expected | Result |